We are taught from an early age that bears hibernate, but scientists now agree that bears do not fully hibernate through the winter.

 Although not found in North America, panda bears can be found in three zoos in the United States.
 I wanted to include them here because you do have a chance to see them.
 If you want to see them, you can see them at Zoo Atlanta, the Memphis Zoo, and the National Zoo in D.C.

 In the wild, panda bears can only be found in the mountains of Central China.
-Pandas do not hibernate in China, but they try to get away from the cold weather by migrating.
+Pandas do not hibernate in China, but they try to escape the cold weather by migrating.

 Panda bears in China migrate to warmer climates further down the mountains, where there is also plenty of bamboo for them to eat.